 Limitations

 Limitations to this study include the potential for sampling error, difference between British and American English, time restraints, misunderstanding of emoji, lack of context for emoji analysis, accuracy of sentiment analysis and the use of non-standard words used during this campaign cycle.
 The first limitation to this study is the large possibility of sampling error.
 According to Pew Research Center in 2015 it was estimated that only 23% of all internet users and 20% of the entire adult population in the US use Twitter (Duggan, 2015).
-As such this data set is not representative of all Americans nor is it representative of Democrats and Republicans.
+As such this data set is neither representative of all Americans nor is it representative of Democrats and Republicans.
 Another study conducted by Pew Research Center estimated in 2012 that of the 16% of internet users that used Twitter, 12% of users were estimated to be Republicans and around 18% were estimated to be Democrats (Smith, 2013).
-This study only looks at Tweets and not other types of social media or e-communication like Facebook, text messages or emails etc. Since this data set is not representative of the population intended to be analyzed – Americans who use electronic communication – there is the high possibility of selection bias.
+This study only looks at Tweets and not other types of social media or e-communication like Facebook, text messages or emails etc. Since this data set is not representative of the population intended to be analyzed – Americans who use electronic communication – there is the potential for selection bias.
 Additionally, tweets generated by bots might misuse certain emoji, which could be another source of bias however at this time there is no way to determine which tweets were created by bots.
 Thus this study will assume that the majority of tweets with emojis are sent from humans.

 The second limitation of this study is that the lexicon used to analyze emoji sentiment was created for a separate study that looked at the sentiment of emojis in the UK.
 Jack et al. suggests that people’s interpretation of facial expressions and thus emojis differ between cultures (Jack, Blais, Scheepers, Schyns, and Caldara, 2009).
 Another study that looked at emoji usage of smartphone users ranked the top 10 emojis in the top 10 countries to see which emojis were most often used in different places (Lu, Ai, Liu, Li, Wang, Huang and Mei, 2016).
 France was the only country in which all 10 emojis that were most used contained a heart somewhere in the emoji (See Appendix E for the table results).
 Park et al. discusses the fact that “easterners and westerners prefer different style of emoticons” (Park, Barash, Fink and Cha, 2013) but perhaps there are more differences between countries than just being considered eastern or western.
 As a result, the true sentiment of the emojis in this American data set may not be fully represented when using a lexicon built for British emoji use.
 However the same study that showed the top 10 French heart emojis result also made the claim that “countries sharing similar emoji usage patterns are more likely to share common language or geo-region” (Lu, Ai, Liu, Li, Wang, Huang and Mei, 2016).
 Perhaps, then, the difference between using a British based lexicon for an American data set might not have that much of an effect but it is something to consider throughout this study.